matn7/CS-Notes/src/main/java/angular/README.md

 ![Directives](images/directives.png "Directives")

-- **ngIf:** Structural directive
+- **ngIf**: Structural directive
-- **ngStyle:** Attribute directives don't add or remove elements.
-They only change the element they were placed to
+- **ngStyle**: Attribute directives don't add or remove elements.
+They only change the element they were placed to.
 - **ngClass**
 - **ngFor**